 Each club meets six or more times for at least one hour per session.
 Meeting dates are set based on availability of potential participants.
 The meeting location is selected for the type of activity and number of participants.
 For more detailed information on SPIN clubs, refer to the above website.

-SPIN clubs are an opportunity to engage youth with the possibly of turning their short-term club experience into a long-term club experience once they are attracted to the program.
+SPIN clubs are an opportunity to engage youth with the possibility of turning their short-term club experience into a long-term club experience once they are attracted to the program.
 SPIN clubs also allow cultivation of volunteers because they utilize adults in the community with a skill to share.
-They give the opportunity to build on more intensive project work and develop further PYD skills.
+They give the opportunity to build on more intensive project work and develop further positive youth development skills.
 Multiple SPIN clubs offered at one site can also help grow a long-term program.

 A school-based 4-H club requires the biggest commitment and is the most time intensive to achieve.
-The impact will become greater and more rewarding as the PYD experience intensifies.
+The impact will become greater and more rewarding as the positive youth development experience intensifies.

 In order to start a club at a school-based site, consider what can be provided and what the site wants.
-Refer to Spero-Swingle (2019), School-Based 4-H Programming Series: Working With Partners Effectively.
+Refer to Spero (2019), School-Based 4-H Programming Series: Working with Partners Effectively.
 Once that is determined, set the club up with all the essential elements for success by addressing how to incorporate them into the club setting.
-For more information refer to Spero-Swingle (2019), School-Based 4-H Programming Series: Setting School-Based 4-H Clubs Up for Success.
+For more information refer to Spero (2019), School-Based 4-H Programming Series: Setting School-Based 4-H Clubs Up for Success.
 Fostering and encouraging as many of these practices as possible is important to secure sustainability in youth participation.

 When thinking about sustainability, acknowledging the role volunteers will play in a club and recognizing the differences from traditional volunteer engagement are important.
-Training, resources, and availability are just three examples of the differences when utilizing traditional volunteers versus utilizing site staff/employees as volunteers.
+Training, resources, and availability are just three examples of the differences to consider when utilizing traditional volunteers versus utilizing site staff/employees as club leaders.